Ricecamera/real-time-stock-market-data-pipeline/README.md

 <img src="system diagram.png"/>
 </div>

-This application extracts stock data from yahoo finance api using [yfinace](https://pypi.org/project/yfinance/) python libraries and ingests it into Amazon S3 bucket with [apache kafka](https://kafka.apache.org/).
-This application is built to work in realtime and can handle data with time duplication.
+This application extracts stock data from yahoo finance API using [yfinace](https://pypi.org/project/yfinance/) python library and ingests it into Amazon S3 bucket with [apache kafka](https://kafka.apache.org/).
+This application is built to be able to work in realtime and can handle data with time duplication.

 ## Pre requisites
 - Python 3.6+